ashishpawar517/ashishpawar517/README.md

 </div>

 I'm Aashish, an aspiring full-stack developer.
 As a dedicated learner, my aim is to play a role in creating technology that improves people's lives.
 I am an enthusiastic individual seeking a demanding role in the technical field that allows me to apply my problem-solving abilities, software engineering techniques, and excellent communication skills.
+I enjoy connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.

 <p align=”center”>
   Want to know more about me?
 Connect with me on: